-Join Will Kemp for an in-depth discussion in this video A spring landscape: Adding greens, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video A spring landscape: Adding greens, part of Painting Foundations: Creating Palettes for the Landscape.

 (gentle piano music)…- For the next stage of the painting,…I'll be introducing two new pigments,…a very intense pthalo green, with a yellow shade,…and a permanent alizarin crimson.…I'll also be using the size six soft filbert brush,…the hog hair filbert, and the smaller nylon round.…